Boundaries in Recovery: Protect Your Sobriety and Well-being

 Generally speaking, boundaries mean limits.
-In psychology, boundaries refer to physical, psychological, and social limits that a person draws to protect their health and well-being.
-Boundaries are useful in defining how others behave, protecting oneself from any danger or harm, and maintaining control over life.
+In recovery and the field of mental health in general, boundaries refer to the invisible yet real physical, psychological, and social guardrails that a person draws to protect their health and well-being.
+When you set boundaries -

 Contents